ticklepoke/infra-mac/README.md

 > Inspired by https://github.com/TalkingQuickly/ansible-osx-setup and https://github.com/geerlingguy/mac-dev-playbook

 Ansible configuration for setting up a MacOS machine from scratch.
-After setting up many machines by hand, I decide to become a 10x developer by automating the process using Ansible.
+After setting up many machines by hand, I decided to become a 10x developer by automating the process using Ansible.

 ## Getting Started